 Progress in medicines for children

-A national catalogue of recommendations for dosing medicinal products for children (SwissPedDose) has been available to healthcare professionals in Switzerland since 2018.
+A national catalogue of recommendations for dosing medicinal products for children (SwissPedDose) has been available to healthcare professionals in Switzerland since 2018 to the end of 2025.
 Further obligations and incentives to develop medicines for paediatric use have also been introduced.
 Their aim is to facilitate the development and accessibility of medicines for use in children.
 A further aim is to ensure that the medicinal products used to treat children are developed through ethically sound and high-quality research activities and are approved specifically for paediatric use.
 And finally, there are plans to improve the information available on the use of medicinal products in children.
 The intention is to achieve all these objectives without subjecting the paediatric population to unnecessary clinical trials and without delaying the approval of a medicinal product for other age groups.

 Further information